 Our employees are encouraged to spend two paid days off each year volunteering for a cause of their choice.
 We value integrity, social responsibility and we hope to all play a major role in improving the communities in which we live.

-Our students, alumni, faculty and staff are engaged.
-By doing good in their local communities, our University family members get a sense of fulfillment.
+By getting involved in their local communities, our University family members get a sense of fulfillment and remain engaged.

-“Volunteerism encourages teamwork and promotes leadership and skill building that enhances career, education and life development.”
-(VolunteerMatch, 2010)
+“Volunteerism encourages teamwork and promotes leadership and skill building that enhances career, education and life development.”"

-Our communities are strengthened because our companywide efforts focus on our core values: sustainability, education-related philanthropy and volunteerism.
+Our company-wide efforts focus on our core values: sustainability, education-related philanthropy and volunteering.

-“Volunteerism provides skilled and talented volunteers that offer direct cost savings to nonprofit organizations and help bring community needs into focus.”
-(VolunteerMatch, 2010)
+“Volunteerism provides skilled and talented volunteers that offer direct cost savings to nonprofit organizations and help bring community needs into focus.”"

-For questions about University of Phoenix volunteerism, please email firstname.lastname@example.org
+For questions about University of Phoenix volunteer opportunities, please email firstname.lastname@example.org

 We believe that the efforts we make in our local communities today will foster success stories long into the future.
 These success stories are the real reward for us at University of Phoenix.